Death or Divorce?

 I may continue looking for John, but my question has been answered.
 Myrtle (who was very young when she and John eloped) was a divorcée when she married Joseph Friend on the 18th of March 1913.
 John appears to have remained single.

-2 thoughts on “Death or Divorce?
+2 responses to “Death or Divorce?”

 Share your thoughts below: